thuhtetnaingdev/magnus/README.md

-# Agentic CLI Tool
+# Magnus

-An interactive command-line interface that combines the power of LLM integration with a rich terminal UI built on React and Ink.
-This tool enables intelligent file system operations and code assistance through an agentic architecture.
+An intelligent CLI assistant with agentic capabilities that combines the power of LLM integration with a rich terminal UI built on React and Ink.
+Magnus enables intelligent file system operations and code assistance through an agentic architecture.

 ## Features